 The ROCCAT Elo 7.1 Air are decently comfortable.
 They should feel relatively light on your head, and their ear cups do an effective job of distributing their somewhat high clamping force.
 However, their headband can become loose fairly easily, and achieving a comfortable position with its ski-band headband can be tricky.

 The headphones' controls are passable.
 There are dedicated scroll wheels for volume control and channel mixing as well as power and microphone muting buttons.
 The buttons yield good, clicky feedback, but the channel and volume wheels can be hard to tell apart and they scroll infinitely, so there's no way of knowing once you've reached a maximum setting.
+If you're connected to a PS4 or PS5 console, the volume control wheel also doesn't work, so you need to adjust the volume directly from the console.

 Like most over-ear gaming headphones, the ROCCAT Elo 7.1 Air aren't very portable.
 Even though they have ear cups that can swivel flat and a removable boom mic that slightly reduces their overall size, they're still bulkier than alternatives like the SteelSeries Arctis 7P Wireless.